Phenomenon 2024 Phenomenon 2024

 Tabletop games at Phenomenon don’t always stay on the tabletop and some designers make use of the space available in creative ways.

 Dice may or may not be involved.
-While some games at Phenomenon are system-based (i.e. a published system), others are “systemless” (which actually means home-brew systems or games that otherwise do not rely on dice).
+While some games at Phenomenon are system-based (i.e. a published system), others are “systemless” (by which we mean “light home-brew systems or games that otherwise do not rely on dice”).

 New designers are highlighted: